-US Veteran Mike Liguori: Solving Veterans’ Challenges Through Storytelling
+US Veteran Mike Liguori: Bringing Hope To Veterans Through Storytelling

 Mike Liguori remembers his first interaction with the United States Marines.
 It was 2001, and the Army and the Navy were courting him with recruitment packages, job opportunities, and the prospect of international travel.
 “That was all fine, but I didn’t feel that a fire was sparked in me,” said Liguori.
 When Liguori approached the Marine recruiter, he was intrigued.
 “The Marine recruiter said, ‘Why should we let you in?’” recalled Liguori.
 “It’s a volunteer force, and I was ready to sign my life away for four years to fight, and this guy was telling me, ‘Not so fast.’”